Engineering students meeting all of the following criteria are eligible to apply for the Engineering Honors Program (EHP):

 Research completed as part of another academic activity cannot be used to fulfill the EHP research requirement.
 Projects also cannot be completed as part of a group or team activity.

 A double-spaced written report that summarizes the research must be completed and submitted to your research advisor for approval.
-Four copies must then be submitted to Dr. McCuen, Civil and Environmental Engineering, Room 1170 at least one week prior to the end of the semester you intend to graduate.
+Four copies must then be submitted to Dr. Lawson, Electrical and Computer Engineering, 2325 A.V.
+Williams, at least one week prior to the end of the semester you intend to graduate.

 EHP students are also required to present a summary of their research at the EHP Research Seminar held at the end of the fall and spring semesters on the day before final examinations begin.
 Those graduating in the summer must complete and defend their research in the spring.